 The code sample below shows how to place text content into an InternetMessage.
 First; create the text as a string object.
-Then; pass the string into a DataHandler object, together with its MIME type.
-Finally; add the DataHandler object to the message object:
+Then, pass the string into a DataHandler object, together with its MIME type.
+Finally, add the DataHandler object to the message object:

 '''

 // create brief message text

 String content = "Leave at 300.";

-// instantiate the DataHandler object and set its
+// instantiate the DataHandler object

-// content type attribute to match the content

-// attribute previously set using the

-// msg.setContentType() accessor method above.

 DataHandler data = new DataHandler(content, "text/plain");

 // Use setDataHandler() to insert data into the

-// new DataHandler object
+// new Message object

 msg.setDataHandler(data);

 '''

-Alternately, setContent() implements a simpler technique, which takes the data object and its MIME type. setContent() creates the DataHandler object automatically:
+Alternately, setContent() implements a simpler technique, that takes the data object and its MIME type. setContent() creates the DataHandler object automatically: